Join Our Team - Brooklyn Org

 Specific Responsibilities:

-• Proactively identify and engage prospective DAF donors, including high-net-worth individuals (HNWIs), family foundations, and corporate partners.
+• Proactively identify, cultivate, and secure new DAF holders and philanthropic partners, including high-net-worth individuals (HNWIs), family offices, corporate partners, and professional advisors.

 Strategic Partnerships & Professional Advisor Engagement

-• Develop and maintain strong relationships with estate planners, tax attorneys, wealth managers, and other financial professionals.
+• Build and maintain a strong referral network of estate planners, tax attorneys, wealth managers, financial advisors, and other professional advisors who can introduce clients to Brooklyn Org’s donor-advised fund platform.

-• Coordinate with the Donor Services Manager to ensure a seamless onboarding process for new DAF holders, including fund agreement setup and initial contribution guidance.
+• Partner with the Donor Services team to ensure a seamless, high-touch onboarding experience for new fundholders.

-• Identify opportunities to thoughtfully introduce fundholders to Brooklyn Org’s leadership, programs, events, and funding priorities as appropriate to their interests and philanthropic goals.
+• Identify opportunities to thoughtfully connect fundholders to Brooklyn Org’s leadership, programs, events, and funding priorities as appropriate to their interests and philanthropic goals.

-• Conduct annual strategy reviews for fundholders, helping them refine their philanthropic focus and achieve greater impact.
+• Conduct annual strategy reviews for fundholders to refine their philanthropic goals and deepen their connection to Brooklyn’s communities and nonprofits.

 Team Leadership & Data Management

-• Work closely with and have dotted line responsibility for the Donor Services Manager and the Grants & Compliance Manager, providing guidance, and support.
+• Work closely with and have dotted line responsibility for the Donor Services Manager and the Grants & Compliance Manager to help ensure a seamless, coordinated, and high-quality fundholder experience.

-• Ensure accurate, secure, and compliant data management practices for all donor records and fundholder information.
+• Ensure accurate, secure, and compliant data management practices for all donor records, fundholder information, and relationship activity.

-• Collaborate with internal teams to enhance systems and processes that optimize donor engagement, compliance, and relationship tracking.
+• Collaborate with internal teams to enhance systems and processes that optimize donor engagement, compliance, and relationship management.

 Qualifications: